 reviewers.
 Newspapers, magazines etc will have reviewers details

 online and you can contact them direct.
-There is also a huge amount
+Social media is vitally

 Depending on what you can afford, using a dedicated book

 distribution company can help facilitate the selling of your

 titles.
 The company is unlikely to take on a single title however